 Dissection of Winbox critical vulnerability

-In April 23rd 2018, Mikrotik fixed a vulnerability “that allowed gaining access to an unsecured router”. myself and @yalpanian of BASU CERT reverse engineering lab tried to figure out what exactly got fixed, what was the problem in the first place and how severe was the impact of it.
+On April 23rd 2018, Mikrotik fixed a vulnerability “that allowed gaining access to an unsecured router”. myself and @yalpanian of @BASUCERT (part of CERTCC) reverse engineering lab tried to figure out what exactly got fixed, what was the problem in the first place and how severe was the impact of it.

 UPDATE: full PoC is now available on Github.

 UPDATE: CVE-2018-14847 has been assigned to this vulnerability and there should be a MetaSploit module related to this bug soon.

 What is Mikrotik

 According to the official website, MikroTik is a Latvian company which was founded in 1996 to develop routers and wireless ISP systems.
 MikroTik now provides hardware and software for Internet connectivity in most of the countries around the world.

 RouterOS is the operating system of most Mikrotik devices.
 The vulnerability affects all versions of RouterOS from 6.29 (release date: 2015/28/05) to 6.42 (release date 2018/04/20)